-As at December 31, 2020, there were three non-producing wells, SS-3 and SS-4 located onshore, and SS-7 located offshore.
-Subject to Songas' approval, the two onshore wells are intended to be the subject of a work-over program in 2021 as described above.
-Subject to the same approvals, the Company plans to remediate the SS-7 offshore well as part of future offshore programs or when demand necessitates it.
+As at December 31, 2021, there were three non-producing wells, SS-3 and SS-4 located onshore, and SS-7 located offshore.
+Songas approval was obtained in 2021 to workover the two onshore wells as part of a three well work-over program in 2021/2022 as described above.
+Subject to further Songas approval, the Company plans to remediate the SS-7 offshore well in 2024, potentially as part of a wider future offshore program, or when demand necessitates it.